 We will continue to undertake the regular scheduled collection of household and commercial waste wherever it is deemed safe to do so.
 The decision on whether it is safe for a refuse collection vehicle to access a specific location/street has to be determined locally by the driver of that vehicle, taking into account the driving and weather conditions at that time and the physical nature of the area that has to be negotiated.

 If the driver decides that it is not safe to access an area, then they will report this to their manager and the our customer service staff to enable them to answer any enquiries.
 If significant numbers of residents/business are affected then an alert will also be posted onto our website and Facebook to provide information to the affected people.

 If underfoot conditions are safe enough to do so, bins will be manually pulled out of side roads to be emptied but may not be returned to their previous position.
 Alternatively, we will try to return and collect missed bins within 24 hours of the scheduled collection date where possible.
-If this is not possible, householders can present excess refuse and bagged recycling next to their bins at the next collection two weeks later.
+If this is not possible, householders can present excess refuse and bagged recycling next to their bins at the next collection three weeks later.